JuliaML/LIBSVM.jl/README.md

 ## Credits

-The library is developed and maintained by Matti Pastell.
-It is based on [LIBSVM.jl](https://github.com/simonster/LIBSVM.jl) by Simon Kornblith.
+The library is currently developed and maintained by Matti Pastell.
+It was originally developed by Simon Kornblith.

 [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) by Chih-Chung Chang and Chih-Jen Lin